-Often when the pressure’s on, the people you work with start to change.
-Workplace responsibilities and demands placed on an employee influence how they behave.
+Often, then the pressure’s on, the people you work with start to change.
+The workplace responsibilities and demands placed on an employee influences how they behave.
 This impacts interpersonal relationships and soon you start to experience the domino effect of your fast-paced work environment.
 This environment, combined with the speed that most modern workplaces demand, electronics, and pressure to deliver, lead to increased incidences of isolation and bullying.
 All this has a damaging effect on your organizational culture.
 The antidote is to cultivate a culture of respect where diversity is valued, and where each and every employee feels that their contribution is recognized and acknowledged.

 Importance of respect in the workplace

 In today’s workplace, diversity is no longer constrained to physical attributes such as race, religion, and gender.
 It also entails differences in personalities, working styles, and generational differences.
 Embracing workplace diversity is very important because it increases your organization’s talent pool, as well as brings new ideas, skills, and perspectives to your workforce.
 The more diverse organizations are, the more diverse they tend to be.
 Business leaders and decision-makers need to constantly emphasize the importance of respect in the workplace in order to achieve these goals.

 There are a thousand and one reasons why colleagues might disagree at work.
 It might be differences in work styles, how to complete a project, or how to solve a particular problem.
 It’s okay for employees to have different outlooks on how things progress.
 What’s important though is that your employees understand the importance of being respectful and professional while engaging in discussions.
 Whether you’re a business owner, manager, or employee, you want to feel like your presence is respected, and that your ideas are acknowledged.
 This can be achieved by cultivating respect to create a spirited workplace environment with low staff turnover.

 Some of the benefits of mutual respect in the workplace include: